Sam and Sally Smith have worked hard all their lives, paid their taxes and, now they have retired, they feel they are entitled to a full age pension.

 Unfortunately, many people retiring today don’t have a choice and, dependent on the age pension, they will be denied that comfortable retirement.
 The key is to start retirement planning as early as possible.
-Pensions and superannuation are complex areas, so it is essential to obtain detailed and personalised advice.
-Take control of your future now and contact us to discuss your options.
+Pensions and superannuation are complex areas, so it is essential to obtain detailed and personalised advice from a financial advisor.

 General Advice Disclaimer

 This article contains general advice only, which has been prepared without taking into account the objectives, financial situation or needs of any person.
 You should, therefore, consider the appropriateness of the information in light of your own objectives, financial situation or needs and read all relevant Product Disclosure Statements before acting on the information.
 Whilst every care has been taken to ensure the accuracy of the material, Paradigm Strategic Planning or Sentry Advice Pty Ltd will not bear responsibility or liability for any action taken by any person, persons or organisation on the purported basis of information contained herein.
 Without limiting the generality of the foregoing, no person, persons or organisation should invest monies or take action on reliance of the material contained herein but instead should satisfy themselves independently of the appropriateness of such action.

 Paradigm Strategic Planning Pty Ltd is an Authorised Representative of Sentry Advice Pty Ltd AFSL 227748